Iranian energy crisis: Corruption and mismanagement

 Iran, heavily reliant on petroleum revenues, has some of the largest reserves of oil and natural gas in the world, but it struggles with energy shortages due to poor planning, outdated infrastructure, and the impact of international sanctions.
 Despite these challenges, Iran's government has failed to modernize its electricity sector, leading to frequent power outages and energy crises throughout the year.
 One of the main issues exacerbating Iran’s energy shortages is the rampant smuggling of fuel.
 The government claims to have increased fuel exports.
 Iran’s subsidized fuel, which is much cheaper than in neighboring countries, makes it highly attractive to smugglers.
 As a result, large quantities of gasoline and diesel are illicitly exported, leaving the domestic market with insufficient supplies.
 Lawmaker Malek Shariati revealed that around 1.5 billion liters of liquid fuel are smuggled from power plants each year, with smuggling activities often involving forged documents and low fines that make such crimes profitable.

 The privatization of key power plants in recent years has also contributed to the deterioration of Iran’s energy sector.
 Faced with budget constraints, the government transferred many power plants to private, often politically connected, investors.
 However, these new owners have failed to invest in necessary upgrades or maintenance, allowing the plants to fall into disrepair.
 For example, power plants such as the Abadan and Zagros plants were handed over to powerful organizations like Setad and the Foundation of Martyrs and Veterans Affairs at highly discounted prices, enriching regime insiders while doing little to address the country’s energy needs.

 A further complication arises from a controversial new privatization plan in the latest budget, which allows military and state-connected entities, such as the General Staff of the Armed Forces, to sell oil and retain the profits.
-This practice, used in the past for illicit oil exports during sanctions, has raised alarms about ongoing corruption within the regime.
+This practice, used in the past for illicit oil exports during sanctions, has raised alarms about ongoing corruption within Iran.
 A notable case of such corruption occurred in 2013 when businessman Babak Zanjani was arrested for embezzling $2.7 billion through illegal oil sales.